cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 end
 ```

-When compiled with Data Flow optimization level set to `agressive`, all of the above code will be eliminated, as the
+When compiled with Data Flow Optimization level set to `agressive`, all of the above code will be eliminated, as the
 debugging information isn't printed out.

 [Global variables](#global-variables) are never optimized in his fashion regardless of optimization level and are